• Skip to primary navigation

 Recipe Tips & Notes

 • The Peppers.
-Jollof rice is traditionally made with local peppers.
+Jollof is traditionally made with local peppers.
 You'll find bell peppers for substance and either local Scotch Bonnet peppers or habanero peppers for a nice level of heat, though hot peppers are optional if you'd prefer a milder dish.
 Try out this recipe with African bird's eye peppers, which have a good level of heat, or use more commonly found peppers, like the jalapeno or serrano.

 • Other Ingredients.
-You can easily vary up your jollof rice with other ingredients to your preference.
+You can easily vary up your jollof rice recipe with other ingredients to your preference.
 Some commonly used include ginger, nutmeg, other herbs and spices, veggies like potatoes, carrots or other steamed vegetables, plantains, and different stocks.

 • Serve it for Dinner.
 Easily make this jollof rice recipe a full meal by adding in cooked chicken, pork, fish and other seafood or your favorite combination of proteins.
 I love this dish with chopped chicken as sort of an African version of chicken fried rice.

 • Crispy Rice.
-A special treat with jollof rice is the "crispy rice" on the bottom of the pot, very similar to “pegao” in Puerto Rican arroz con pollo or “socarrat” in Spanish paella.
+A special treat with jollof is the "crispy rice" on the bottom of the pot, very similar to “pegao” in Puerto Rican arroz con pollo or “socarrat” in Spanish paella.
 People love that stuff!

 Cookbook Recommendation